XMarlinX/GettingCleaningDataProject/README.md

-R Code and Documents Related to Course Project run_Analysis.R organizes data regarding wearable devices The procedure followed is: ownload ZIP files from site listed in assignment
+R Code and Documents Related to Course Project run_Analysis.R organizes data regarding wearable devices The procedure followed is: download ZIP files from site listed in assignment Unzip compressed files
 Read TXT files into dataframes
 Combine related data frames to single dataframes
 Merge all dataframes into one dataframe holding all data